A paradise, unlike any other.

-As day falls it is time to check out what night life Noosa has to offer.
-From a backpackers perspective it really doesn’t disappoint.
+As the day ends, it is time to check out what nightlife Noosa has to offer.
+From a backpackers perspective, it doesn’t disappoint.

-From great night starter pubs and bars like KB’s for great live music and Zachary’s for gourmet pizza and cheap beer, to memory making nightclubs like the Rolling Rock or the Reef.
+There are excellent pubs and bars like KB’s for great live music and Zachary’s for gourmet pizza and cheap beer to memory-making nightclubs like the Rolling Rock or the Reef.

 There are many great options out there that will keep you away from your hostel long into the early hours.

-Backpacking through Noosa really is the perfect option for many travellers not so keen on spending a lot of money.
+Backpacking through Noosa is the perfect option for many travellers, not so keen on spending a lot of money.

-There are many cheap activities to choose from, like the sunset ferry rides down the river and with the town surrounded by great coast line and national parks days will float by without the need to spend money on anything bar the necessities.
+There are many cheap activities to choose from and with the town surrounded by magnificent coastline and national parks days will float by without the need to spend money on anything bar the necessities.

-Along with the obviously stunning location Noosa is such a great choice because it is loads of fun and budget friendly.
+Along with the stunning location, Noosa is such a great choice because it is loads of fun and budget-friendly.